 The part surface is left with a smooth, matte appearance.

 Aluminum is typically anodized.
 Type II anodizing creates a corrosion-resistant oxide finish.
-Parts can be anodized in different colors—clear, black, red and gold are most common.
+Although suppliers can anodize parts in different colors, the surface of a die cast part does not facilitate a cosmetic finish with anodizing.
 Type III is a thicker finish and creates a wear-resistant layer in addition to the corrosion resistance seen with Type II.
 Anodized coatings are not electrically conductive.

 All die cast parts can be powder coated.
-This is a process where powdered paint is electrostatically sprayed onto a part which is then baked in an oven.
-This creates a strong, wear- and corrosion-resistant layer that is more durable than standard wet painting methods.
+This is a process where powdered paint is electrostatically sprayed onto a part, then baked in an oven.
+Powder coating creates a strong, wear- and corrosion-resistant layer that is more durable than standard wet painting methods.
 A wide variety of colors are available to create the desired aesthetic.

 All die cast parts can be wet painted in a wide variety of paint formulations and colors.

-A chromate conversion coat can be applied to protect aluminum and magnesium from corrosion and improve the adhesion of paints and primers.
+Suppliers can apply a chromate conversion coat to protect aluminum from corrosion and improve the adhesion of paints and primers.
 Chemical film conversion coatings are electrically conductive.

 Die cast materials are subjected to vibratory media tumbling to remove sharp edged and smooth surfaces.

 Don't see the finish you need?
 Submit an RFQ and our partner shops will look into a finishing process for you.

 Ready to get started on your Die Casting quote?